 Environmental impact considerations

-In Mexico, the Federation, the states and the municipalities exercise their attributions in the matter of preservation of the ecological balance and protection of the environment in a coordinated way and in accordance with the distribution of competences foreseen in the applicable legislation.
+In Mexico, the Federation, the states, and the municipalities exercise their attributions in the matter of preservation of the ecological balance and protection of the environment in a coordinated way and by the distribution of competences foreseen in the applicable legislation.

 Environmental Impact Statement

 Individuals who intend to carry out works that may alter the ecological balance or exceed the limits and conditions established in the applicable provisions to protect the environment must submit their project to an environmental impact assessment, through the submission of an Environmental Impact Statement.

 The Manifestation of Environmental Impact is a document that, based on specialized studies, informs the competent authority about the environmental impact that a work or activity could have, as well as the form to avoid it or to attenuate it in case it is negative.
 This document provides the authority with the information and elements it needs to issue an Environmental Impact Authorization.